-Marjorie Anderson, Sidney Crumwell, Rhona Cummings, Lee Daniels, Edward Dwyer, Karilee Freeberg, Denee Mattioli, Elizabeth Ralston, Jack Rhoton, John Taylor.
+Sidney Crumwell; Rhona Cummings; Lee Daniels; Edward Dwyer; Karilee Freeberg; Denee Mattioli; E. Jane Melendez; Elizabeth Ralston; Jack Rhoton; John Taylor.

 The Master of Arts in Teaching program is designed for students who have obtained a bachelor's degree in a field other than education and who are not eligible for teacher licensure.
 The M.A.T. program is planned to meet teacher licensure requirements at the graduate level in the state of Tennessee.
-Students have the option of entering the Elementary M.A.T. program that covers 7-12 licensure in biology, chemistry, psychology, sociology, physics, earth science, economics, English, German, Spanish, French, geography, history, government, speech communication, mathematics, vocational home economics (5-12 licensure), and vocational industrial technology (5-12 licensure).
+Students have the option of entering the Elementary M.A.T. program that covers K-8 licensure or the Secondary M.A.T. program that covers 7-12 licensure in biology, chemistry, psychology, sociology, physics, earth science, economics, English, German, Spanish, French, geography, history, government, speech communication, mathematics, vocational home economics (5-12 licensure), and vocational industrial technology (5-12 licensure).
 Licensure at the K-12 level in physical education, art, theater, and health is also available.

 Admission to the MAT program is a two-step process: students must be admitted to the MAT graduate program, and they must be admitted to the College of Education's Teacher Education Program.
 The first step is to seek admission to the graduate program.
-The applicant should submit official transcripts, three letters of reference, and official copies of all required test scores (GRE and/or ACT/SAT/PPST, as outlined below).
+The applicant should submit official transcripts, three letters of reference, and official copies of all required test scores (GRE and/or ACT/SAT/PRAXIS I, as outlined below).